This is the seventh and final in my series of blogs on whether a passive or active approach performs better in the mutual fund space.

-So how does the U.S. Intermediate-term Bond space fare in the debate?
+So how does the U.S. High Yield Bond space fare in the active vs. passive debate?
 My points of fund screening include the following:

 - Fixed Income/Style Box (Long) = Medium

 - Investment Area = United States of America

 - Fund Inception Date = < 12/31/1999 (For a true picture of a 15-year return period comparison, as anything shorter than 10 years, I believe, can easily be misinterpreted.)

 - Fund Share Class = Institutional Only

 The results of the data search provided a total of 26 mutual funds.
 My data-points screening below indicates that of those 26 funds, none, not even one, was an Index Fund or an Enhanced Index Fund, leaving all 26 as actively managed funds.

 - Enhanced Indexed Funds = Yes or No